Documentation Index

 error: Final error message

-status_code: HTTP status code as a string
+status_code: HTTP status code as a number.
+Absent for non-HTTP errors.

 total_attempts: Total number of attempts made